Directors' fees and fees for committee work are set by the Annual General Meeting, based on the state's ownership policy.

 Vattenfall does not pay any variable compensation to senior executives.

-Remuneration for the CEO and other senior executives, and compliance with the guidelines set by the 2015 Annual General Meeting for compensation of senior executives are described in more detail in the Annual and Sustainability Report, Note 46 to the consolidated accounts.
+Remuneration for the CEO and other senior executives, and compliance with the guidelines set by the 2016 and 2017 Annual General Meetings are described in more detail in the Annual and Sustainability Report, Note 46 to the consolidated accounts.